nicoleremy95/hw2_responsive_portfolio/README.md

 For bootstrap, I have included the bootstrap grid system and built-in bootstrap class properties in the HTML.
 All of these pages are mobile responsive; the content shifts and resizes to accomodate the screen size.

-For semantics, I have utilized: section, footer, nav, and h1,h2,h3,etc.
+For semantics, I have utilized: section, header, footer, nav, and h1,h2,h3,etc.

 I minimized the use of media queries by using Bootstrap built in features.
 All of the HTML code has been put through a validation website.